 Chew toys not only help to alleviate discomfort and pain throughout teething.
-It also benefits the training of the jaw, neck and head muscles.
-The jaw and head muscles are especially important to healthy sticky up ears.
+It also benefits the jaw, neck, and head muscles training.
+The jaw and head muscles are especially important to healthy sticky-up ears.

-Your French Bulldog will have a highly developed Temporalis muscle, which is one of the most important muscle groups for chewing.
-The Temporalis muscle is among the muscle groups involved in providing the famous French Bulldogs look with its upright ears.
+Your French Bulldog will have a highly developed Temporalis muscle, one of the most important muscle groups for chewing.
+The Temporalis muscle is among the muscle groups to provide the famous French Bulldogs look with its upright ears.

-It’s not the only muscle involved, of course, since there are still several minor muscles around the ears that work in tandem with this muscle.
+It’s not the only muscle involved since several minor muscles around the ears work in tandem with this muscle.

 Glucosamine is a natural product that allows the body to develop strong, healthy cartilage.
 An additional advantage is that it also helps to create a joint lubricant for healthy joints.

-This supplement is also used to alleviate arthritis in both people and elderly dogs.
+This supplement also alleviates arthritis in both people and elderly dogs.
 But it is still extremely beneficial for your Frenchie puppy.
 It’s also worth talking to your veterinarian if you have any doubts or questions about including this supplement as part of your Frenchie’s diet.

 If you’re searching for a more natural way to add glucosamine to your Frenchie’s diet, consider natural food choices as follows: